Medgar Evers: Film

 Evers was portrayed by Howard Rollins in the 1983 television film For Us the Living: The Medgar Evers Story.

 The 1996 film Ghosts of Mississippi, directed by Rob Reiner, explores the 1994 trial of De La Beckwith in which prosecutor DeLaughter of the Hinds County District Attorney's office secured a conviction in state court.
 Beckwith and DeLaughter were played by James Woods and Alec Baldwin, respectively, with Whoopi Goldberg as Myrlie Evers.
 Medgar was portrayed by James Pickens Jr. The film was based on a book of the same name.

 In the documentary film I Am Not Your Negro (2016), Evers is one of three Black activists (the other two are Martin Luther King Jr. and Malcolm X) who are the focus of reminiscences by author James Baldwin, who recounts the circumstances of and his reaction to Evers' assassination.

 In the 2011 film The Help, a clip of Evers speaking for civil rights is shown on TV, quickly followed by news of his assassination, and a glimpse of an article by his widow published in Life magazine.

+The 2020 documentary film The Evers features interviews with his surviving family members.

 The 2022 film Till depicts Evers (played by Tosin Cole) assisting Mamie Till-Bradley (Danielle Deadwyler) seek justice for the murder of her son, Emmett Till (Jalyn Hall).

 Television

-In the third season (1975) episode of Good Times entitled Cousin Cleatus, Michael Evans asks 2 FBI agents who are looking for his mother's nephew in connection with a bank robbery in Georgia which Special Agent is looking for Medgar Evers' killer.

-A 2021 episode of Extra History from Extra Credits talks about Evers, his activism, and assassination.
+A 2021 episode of Extra History from Extra Credits talks about Evers, his activism, and his assassination.

-In the 2017 Bojack Horseman episode "Time's Arrow" (Season Four, Episode 11), the character Beatrice Horseman makes a reference to Medgar Evers.